pgodsupreme/state-of-mind/README.md

 This is an ambitious project to make scripts that represent your state of mind and put here for all to know!

 # Obfuscators
+Why obfuscate?
+Sometimes having people not know what your code does is an even better representation of you.

 List all obfuscators used below:
 * https://www.online-toolz.com/tools/javascript-obfuscator.php